Automatic structural optimization of tree tensor networks: Tree Structure Optimization

 In order to quantitatively evaluate ``quality" of the above three connections, we employ the EEs associated with their singular values.
 Let us write the arrangement in Eq.~(\ref{Eq_2_5}) as $(ab|cd)$.
 Then the corresponding EE is given by

 where we have assumed the normalization of the TTN.
 Similarly, we have the EEs

 for $(ac|bd)$ and $(ad|bc)$, respectively.
 We then select the connection having the least EE as locally optimal connectivity of the isometries.
 Recall that in the TTN, cutting a certain bond always has the corresponding bipartitioning of the entire wavefunction.
-The choise of the reconnection, which locally satisfies the least-EE principle discussed in Sec.\ \ref{sec:Intro}, is thus expected to reduce the loss of accuracy caused by the limitation of finite bond dimension.
-This reconnection process is the heart of the algorithm we propose.
+The choice of the reconnection, which locally satisfies the least-EE principle discussed in Sec.\ \ref{sec:Intro}, is thus expected to reduce the loss of accuracy caused by the limitation of finite bond dimension.
+This reconnection process is the heart of the proposed algorithm.

 Once the new connectivity inside the central area is determined, we also update the corresponding isometry.
 Suppose that the connection of $(ad|bc)$ is selected, and the central bond is shifted to $c$ in the next step, as in Fig\ \ref{fig:process_3}.
 Following Eq.~(\ref{eq:caseC}), we first update the isometry $V_{ad}^{e}$, which is on the outside of the new central area illustrated as the dotted curve in Fig\ \ref{fig:process_3}.
-We next recalculate the block Hamiltonian belonging to $V_{ad}^{e}$, which turns out to be a part of ${\tilde H}$ in the next step.
-Meanwhile, we may skip the update of $V_{bc}^{e}$ since it is included in the new central area that will be updated in the next step.
+We next recalculate the block Hamiltonian and the spin operators belonging to $V_{ad}^{e}$, which turns out to be a part of ${\tilde H}$ in the next step.
+Meanwhile, we may skip the update of $V_{bc}^{e}$ since it is included in the new central area that will be treated in the next step.
 Now, we can perform the same updating processes by shifting the central area.
-The iterative algorithm summarized in Table\ \ref{Table_I} enables us to simultaneously optimize the variational energy $E_{\rm var}^{~}$ and the TTN structure by sweeping the central areas over the entire TTN.
+The iterative algorithm summarized in Table\ \ref{Table_I} enables us to simultaneously optimize the variational energy $E_{\rm var}^{~}$ and the TTN structure by sweeping the central area over the entire TTN.